Adult and community education staff

 Your minimum hourly rates are set out in clause 3.2.3 of the collective agreement.

-Clause 3.2.3 - Adult and Community Education (ACE) Staff in Schools' Collective Agreement
+Clause 3.2.3: Community Education Collective Agreement

 You'll be on grade 1, 2 or 3, depending on your duties and responsibilities.
-The grades are explained in Part 2 of the collective agreement.
+The grades are explained in part 2 of the collective agreement.

-Part 2 - Adult and Community Education (ACE) Staff in Schools' Collective Agreement
+Part 2: Community Education Collective Agreement

 Professional supervisors

-If you're employed to assist the coordinator and your duties include assessing, guiding and coaching tutors, you're a professional supervisor.
-Your minimum hourly rates are set out in clause 3.3.
+You are a professional supervisor if you are employed to assist the coordinator and your duties include assessing, guiding and coaching tutors.

-Clause 3.3 - Adult and Community Education (ACE) Staff in Schools' Collective Agreement
+Clause 3.3: Community Education Collective Agreement

 Coordinator assistants

-If you're employed to assist the coordinator and your duties don't include assessing, guiding and coaching tutors, you're a liaison assistant.
-Your minimum hourly rates are set out in clause 3.4.
+You are a coordinator assistant if you are employed to assist the coordinator and your duties don't include assessing, guiding and coaching tutors.

-Clause 3.4 - Adult and Community Education (ACE) Staff in Schools' Collective Agreement
+Clause 3.4 - Community Education Collective Agreement

-Clause 5.1 - Adult and Community Education (ACE) Staff in Schools' Collective Agreement
+Clause 5.1: Community Education Collective Agreement

-The different types of leave you're entitled to are covered in Part 4 of the collective agreement.
+The different types of leave you're entitled to are covered in part 4 of the collective agreement.

-Part 4 - Adult and Community Education (ACE) Staff in Schools' Collective Agreement
+Part 4: Community Education Collective Agreement

 Annual leave and holiday pay